contentful/marketplace-partner-apps/apps/translationstudio/README.md

 ## License information

-This extension is published under GNU GENERAL PUBLIC LICENSE, Version 2.
+This extension (excluding logos) is published under GNU GENERAL PUBLIC LICENSE, Version 2.

 This extension was bootstrapped using https://github.com/contentful/create-contentful-app